Everything About KLAT Test 2026

 What is KLAT?

-The Korean Language Ability Test (세계한국말인증시험), i.e., KLAT, is a standardized Korean test offered internationally in South Korea and worldwide.
+The Korean Language Ability Test (세계한국말인증시험), or KLAT, is a standardized Korean test administered in South Korea and worldwide.

 They developed this exam to evaluate the Korean ability of non-native Korean speakers.

-The test adheres to an evaluation system that considers the target’s specificity and the evaluation goal of measuring the ability to communicate in Korean.
+The test uses an evaluation system that assesses the target’s specificity and the goal of measuring the ability to communicate in Korean.

-It assesses the skills of foreigners who don’t speak Korean as a mother tongue and overseas Koreans.
+It assesses the skills of foreigners and overseas Koreans who don’t speak Korean as a mother tongue.

 KLAT test centers